Sir Edward John Poynter: Cave of the Storm Nymphs (1903, excerpt)

 assumes command until Mesquita receives it)

-Andrés de San Martín (astrologer, pilot, replaced Faleiro per Fonseca, tortured after mutiny,
+Andrés de San Martín (astrologer, pilot, replaced Faleiro per Fonseca,

 killed after Mactan)